ClaytonSiby/Magic-Books-Inc/README.md

 - `npm install`

 - you can view the project live by runnig `yarn start`
-- for production release/deployment run `npm run build` to bundle a minified version of the code.
+- for production release/deployment run `yarn run build` to bundle a minified version of the code.

 ## Author